Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

-~ From Fig.~\ref{fig:setting} (a) and (b) we can see, when setting VOC2012 as target data, using top-1 predicted labels can achieve the best performance.
+Figure~\ref{fig:setting} displays the results of using different numbers of predicted labels on the target data.
+Top-$k$ indicates that the first $k$ categories in the correlation-score ranking list are used as predicted labels and top-0 means that the labels of target data are set to a vector of all zeros.
+From Fig.~\ref{fig:setting}(a) and (b), we can see that when setting VOC2012 as target data, using top-1 predicted labels can achieve the best performance.
 The possible reason is that the average number of objects in each image on VOC2012 is relatively small.
 With more predicted labels used for supervised hashing learning, it will inevitably incur misleading information and cause performance degradation.
 When setting NUS-WIDE as target data, the best results are obtained by using top-3 predicted labels.
 In the following experiments, we use top-1 and top-3 predicted labels as supervised information for the proposed method in default for VOC2012 and NUS-WIDE, respectively.
+In Fig.~\ref{fig:setting}(c)-(f), we can see that the best performance can be achieved by using top-3 predicted labels for the experiments on COCO and NUS-WIDE, and using top-1 for experiments on COCO and NUS-WIDE.
+It may be because that the average number of objects in each image in the (NUS-WIDE, COCO) case is 2.48 and 2.97, and that in the (VOC, COCO) case is 1.30 and 1.48, respectively.
+Hence, we use top-3 predicted labels as supervised information for the proposed method in default for (COCO, NUS-WIDE) and top-1 for (VOC, COCO) in the following experiments.